React Native vs Swift – A Side-by-Side Comparison for iOS Application Development

 - Component testing using ReactTestUtils – ReactTestUtils is a framework for testing React components either in a visual of functional way.

 - Unit testing using Jest and Jasmine – Developers can rely on Jest and Jasmine for unit testing React native apps.
-Jest is by default shipped by facebook for React Native versions (starting from v0.38.0)
+Jest is by default shipped by Facebook for React Native versions (starting from v0.38.0)

 - Integration testing using Mocha – React Native provides two components namely RCTestRunner and RCTestModule in order to run customized integrated tests.
-However, both of these posses limited functionalities.
+However, both of these possess limited functionalities.
 Hence, there is a good alternative framework called as Mocha which provides wholesome testing experience (including unit and integration tests).
 Mocha is also proven to be as an essential framework providing behavior-driven-development (BDD) and test-driven development (TDD) approach to developers.

 Test automation with React Native

-React Native apps are basically native apps.
-That is why React Native supports most of the test automation frameworks with ease.
+React Native supports most of the test automation frameworks with ease.

 An iOS app developed with React Native can be tested with XCTest – a testing framework by apple which comes tightly coupled with Xcode.
 XCTest provides developers to test UI while writing tests for components at any level.